Best Colored Pens for Adult Coloring Books

 Fiber Tip Pen

 Fiber tip pens have grown into what many people call markers, and colored markers deserve an entire article dedicated to them as well.
 Because of this, we will just focus on fiber tip pens.
 A fiber tip pen is a pen that contains strands of porous, pressed fiber such as felt that protrude from the tip and that has an internal ink source that will stick to and run up the fiber.
-Being flexible fiber and not a hard material like in ballpoint and roller ball pens, there is a ton of freedom on how much color is laid down, and this is governed by a combination of application pressure as well as angle.
+Being flexible fiber and not a hard material like in ballpoint and roller ball pens, there is a ton of freedom on how much color is laid down, and this is governed by a combination of applied pressure as well as angle.
 It also allows for a ton of color flow to be possible (whether or not you want it!).
 Because of this, it has a bit of a learning curve before you’ll be able to jump in and use it for art.

 Great color output